-Juan Obando, Assistant Professor
+Juan Obando, Associate Professor

 Juan Obando’s work focuses on the critical intervention of social systems through the orchestration of mediated experiences and the development of locative performances, collaborative networks, and experimental publications —often highlighting issues of cultural inclusion and exclusion, democratic participation and identity politics.